pablohpsilva/vuejs-component-style-guide/README.md

 ### Why?

-* A vue component, like any module, must work in isolation.
+* A vue component, like any component, must work in isolation.
 If a component needs to access its parent, this rule is broken.
 * If a component needs access to its parent, it can no longer be reused in a different context.

 ### How?

 * Pass values from the parent to the child component using attribute/properties.
 * Pass methods defined on the parent component to the child component using callbacks in attribute expressions.
+* Emit events from child components and catch it on parent component.

+## Avoid `this.$refs`

+Vue.js supports components to have access to other components and elements context.
+Accessing other components context is a hack.
+In most cases `this.$refs` just means a component lacks a clear API.

+### Why?

+* A vue component, like any component, must work in isolation.
+If a component does not support all the access needed, it was bad designed/implemented.

+### How?

+* Check all the props to see if something is missing.
+If it is, create an issue or enhance the component yourself.
+* Check all the events.
+In most cases developers forget that Child-Parent communication is needed, that's why they only remember the Parent-Child communication (using props).

 [↑ back to Table of Contents](#table-of-contents)